MixMasterT/youth_work_hub/README.md

 ### Phase 4 Home Page and Navbar (day 7)
 1 Day
 Create mission statement and testimonial content for home page.
-Add Navbar with links to
+Add Navbar with links to Home, Workers, and Jobs.

 ### Phase 5 Job Reviews (days 8 and 9)
 2 Days